Divers Blog

 Better Boat Diving

 Some of the world’s best dive sites are accessible only by boat.
 At some point in your diving career it’s likely you’ll board a boat for some diving.
-Here are a few tips to make your boat dives safer and more fun.
-Pay Attention The crew should brief you and your fellow divers before or […]
+Here are […]

 Read more